flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent_on_premise/README.md

 ## Prerequisites

+- If FlexNet Manager Suite is not accessible from the Internet, you will need to setup a wstunnel to provide a secure connection into the FlexNet manager system.For more details on wstunnel please refer to this: [https://github.com/rightscale/wstunnel](https://github.com/rightscale/wstunnel)
-- This policy requires the AWS Credential and Flexnet Manager API Key Credential.
+- This policy requires the AWS Credential, Flexnet Manager NTLM Credential.
 When applying the policy select the appropriate credentials from the list for your tenant.
 If such credential doesn't exist please contact your cloud admin to create the Credential.
-- The credential must contain the value **aws**, **flexera_fnms_api_key** in each Provider field.
+- The credential must contain the value **AWS**, **flexera_fnms_ntlm** in each Provider field.
 Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

 ## Input Parameters